 - Lobbied PHARMAC (unsuccessfully) for the general funding of buprenorphine transdermal patches

 - Started to build a framework to support isolated pain practitioner working at smaller DHB sites

-It is the group's intention to run another network meeting in late 2020; at this point we have delayed starting the meeting planning due to the current uncertainty around travel restrictions.
+It was the group’s intention to run another network meeting in late 2020; this was disrupted due to COVID.
+The network is looking to host an event in 2022.